-Prediction #1: At least one major musical instrument retailer/luthier corporation is going to launch their new advertising campaign featuring women playing guitars.
+Prediction #1: At least one major musical instrument retailer/luthier corporation is going to launch its new advertising campaign featuring women playing guitars.

 I predict that in 2019, at least one guitar manufacturer or music store will prominently and respectfully feature women, no longer a minority in their demographic, in their marketing campaigns.